They say…

 The brewery decided to capitalise on this by launching a bottled version, but faced capacity constraints so decided to contract brew.
 After a brief stint at Hopback, Festivity went to Brakspear, but with a number of other homeless former inhabitants of Henley it’s now ended up at Hepworths of Horsham.
 Normally I gripe about a label that doesn’t show the true origin of a beer, but given the many changes I’m inclined to be forgiving in this case.

-Festivity describes itself as a “rum porter” though, despite some early experiments with essences, the slight rumminess of its character is derived from quite conventional ingredients: Maris Otter pale malt, crystal, chocolate and wheat malts, roasted barley, and Challenger and Bramling Cross hops.
+Festivity describes itself as a “rum porter” though, despite some early experiments with essences, the slight rumminess of its character is derived from quite conventional ingredients: Maris Otter pale malt, crystal, and wheat malts, roasted barley, and Challenger and Bramling Cross hops.
 The recipe is the same as the draught version except for the yeast, with enough strength and robust flavour to stand up well to bottling.
 Though certainly a porter in British terms, it’s quite like one of the new unpasteurised and top fermented Dutch autumn bock beers: dark, malty, fruity and slightly acidic.

 It pours a rich dark brown with a ruby tinge and a lovely soft, creamy fawn coloured head.
 There’s a very smooth aroma combining figgy fruitiness with a slight touch of vanilla and cream, with some leathery, roasty and iron-like mineral tones.
 The palate is rich but very soft and drinkable, with juicy and plummy fruit, refreshing dark marmalade flavours, a little salt, a porter-like roast quality and a hint of rumminess.